The Anne Birt Award

 Nomination arrangements: Nominations should be submitted by email to: karen.cambridge@bindt.org

 If there is more than one nomination, then the entries should be sent for judging by a panel set up for the purpose.
-Four members of the panel are to be appointed by the NDTTC.
+Four members of the panel are to be appointed by the NDT Sub-Committee.
 Each judge will be invited to score the entries on a point scale of 0 to 3 and send the scores to Karen Cambridge, who will total the scores, and the entry receiving the most points will be declared the winner.

-Committee: NDT Technical Committee.
+Committee: NDT Sub-Committee.

 Winners